esnet/EScp/README.md

 NUMA Pinning:

   It would be nice to do NUMA pinning automatically.
-The library I foound to probe our hardware resources had too many dependencies, but, if a light weight method to do that existed, that would be interesting.

-SHM Engine:
+I attempted this in an earlier revision, but the library I was using was too heavy-weight and it seemed not worth the benefit.
+It would be nice to revisit this.

+SHM Engine/Block Based API (Expected in 0.9):

   Earlier versions of EScp contained a SHM engine to allow applications to write directly to an EScp transfer stream.
 This engine was overly complicated because of the Python Layer, but, it should now be possible to do in a relatively light weight fashion.

-Test Harness:
+Test Harness (Expected in 0.9):

-  Testing right now is against a series of data sets and manual.
+  Testing right now is against a series of data sets and is manual.
+I created a stub test-harness, and this needs to be expanded.

+Very Small Files in control stream (Expected in 0.9)

+"-3" Mode (Try for 0.9, otherwise 1.0)

+Profiler/Tracer (Expected in 0.9):

+  Optional functionality that can be used to debug performance issues (both internal to the software and external, like disk/network).

+Local Copy (1.0 Feature):

+  Support High Performance local copy

+Send/Receive (1.0 Feature):

+  Currently EScp only supports transfers from client to server, should support both directions.

 ```